 The Statement of Financial Position– also known as the Balance Sheet shows the value of the business’s Assets, Liabilities, and Equity.

 Assets include things like money in bank accounts, Plant and Equipment, Accounts Receivable balances

 Liabilities include things like bank loans and credit cards, Accounts Payable, and Hire Purchase balances

 Equity is the difference between your Assets and your Liabilities and includes Retained Earnings and Owner Funds Introduced

-Accounts Payable Ageing Report (Aged Payables) – this report shows who the business owes money to as at a certain date in time and, like the Accounts Receivable Ageing report, is usually segmented by overdue period.
+Accounts Payable Ageing Report (Aged Payables) – this report shows who the business owes money to as at a certain date in time and, as the Accounts, Receivable Ageing report is usually segmented by overdue period.